Pamelyn Ferdin: Early life

 Born in Los Angeles on February 4, 1959, to Kenneth and Wanda (Jacewitz) Ferdin, she began her career at age three, appearing in a hair color commercial.
 She has two older sisters, Valerie and Wendy, who acted when they were young.
 Ferdin attended Herbert Hoover High School in Glendale, California.

 In a 2016 interview with The Washington Times, she said she would have liked to have experienced "what it was like to be a normal kid in high school — without always going in and then being taken out, going back and forth."

 She has said that she regretted not having many aspects of a normal childhood and that her mother pushed her into acting.
 In 2016, she said, "My mom put me in the business.
 I had a very Hollywood mother.
 She put me in, and I just started getting role after role after role."

 Career

-Acting
+Acting and appearances

 Ferdin played the Bumsteads' daughter Cookie in the 1968–1969 CBS revival series Blondie.
 She was subsequently cast as Felix Unger's daughter Edna in the 1970s ABC series version of The Odd Couple and Paul Lynde's daughter Sally on the short-lived The Paul Lynde Show.

 She appeared on Star Trek in 1968 as one of a group of orphaned children led by an alien with sinister motives in the episode "And the Children Shall Lead" and in the 1977 series Space Academy as Laura Gentry.